Skip to content

 Note

 Note that when a job is submitted, Slurm estimates the maximum number of Service Units (based on the time limit) that could be used by the job.
-So that maximum time will be reflected in SUs used output of check_usage.sh.
+So that maximum number will be reflected in SUs used output of check_usage.sh while the job is running.
+After the job finishes, unused SUs will be refunded to the account.

 Getting More Compute Time